smeekes/bootUR/README.md

 ```

 Note that `iADFtest` (intentionally) does not provide a correction for
-multiple testing; of course, if we perform each test with a signifiance
+multiple testing; of course, if we perform each test with a significance
 level of 5%, the probability of making a mistake in all these tests
 becomes (much, if `N` is large) more than 5%.
 To explicitly account for
 multiple testing, use the functions `BSQTtest()` or `bFDRtest()`.

-## Sequential Tests for Multiple Time Series
+## Bootstrap Sequential Tests for Multiple Time Series

 The function `BSQTtest()` performs the Bootstrap Sequential Quantile
 Test (BSQT) proposed by Smeekes (2015).
 Here we split the series in